osartun/Backbone.Undo.js/README.md

 *   **on**	`([…])`
     This function is called when the event this UndoType is made for was triggered on an observed object.
 It gets all the arguments that were triggered with the event.
 The `on`-function must return an object with the properties `object`, `before`, `after` and optionally `options`.

+		return {
+		    "object": … // The object the event was triggered on "before": … // The object's state before the concerning action occured "after": … // The object's current state, after the concerning action occured "options": … // Optionally: Some 'options'-object
+		}

 *   **undo**	`(obj, before, after, options)`
     The `undo` function is called when the action this UndoType is made for should be undone.
 The data returned by the `on` function is passed to `undo` as arguments:
 	*  `obj` is the model, collection or other kind of object that should be acted on